 Well, the show was about camp so my mind went to s’mores right away.
 S’mores waffles would be delicious, but I feel like a quick Google search would land you about 75,000 recipes for that.
 I thought back to my Girl Scouts days, and to the ONE time I ever went camping.
 What did we eat?
 Instant eggs… but that’s too awful.
 What else?
 What else?
 All I could remember eating – twice a day, in fact – was hot dogs.
 A hot dog waffle?
 Is that something that should exist?
 Yes.
 It must exist.

 So here it is, world.
 The Awful Waffle.
-My ode to camp counselor Ug Lee, to Donkey Lips, and to you, Bobby Budnick, where ever you are.
+My ode to camp counselor Ug Lee, to Donkey Lips, and to you, Bobby Budnick, wherever you are.

 For the waffles you will need: